 Where did the myth come from that checking your credit score might bring it down?
 Why is it so common and hard to shake?

-Understanding how a credit score check works
+Understanding how a credit check works

 Two types of credit score checks: Hard and soft inquiries